ABOUT THE INTERAGENCY ADR WORKING GROUP

 - Report to the President on the Interagency Alternative Dispute Resolution Working Group, May 2000

-- Administrative Dispute Resolution Act of 1990
+- Congress made the ADRA permanent with the Administrative Dispute Resolution Act of 1996.

 - Congress enacted the Negotiated Rulemaking Act of 1990 (Reg Neg Act), "to encourage agencies to use negotiated rulemaking when it enhances the informal rulemaking process."
 The Reg Neg Act was reauthorized in 1996 and is now incorporated into the Administrative Procedure Act, at 5 U.S.C. §§ 561-570.